hanabi/hanabi.github.io/other-conventions/BGA.md

 ### The Priority Finesse

 * Often times, a player will have two or more playable cards in their hand and have a choice as to which one to play.
 * On BGA, it is typical for people to play the cards that lead into teammate's hands.
-However, you are allowed to play your cards in whatever order you want, and no-one really pays too much attention.
+However, you are ultimately allowed to play your cards in whatever order you want, and no-one really pays too much attention.
 * In my group, we pay attention.
 * For example:
   * Alice has a red 1 and a blue 1 to play.